CtrAtlDel/JavaProblem/README.md

 # Java2022
-This repo for my results in Java lang programming
+This repo for results in Java lang programming .